Rachel Hill: Bay FC

 Hill was selected by Bay FC with the 5th overall pick in the 2024 NWSL expansion draft.
 She made her debut for the Californian club in Bay FC's first-ever game, a 1-0 victory over Angel City FC.

+Racing Louisville

+On December 23, 2025, Hill was announced to have signed a two-year contract with Racing Louisville FC.

 International career

-United States U-20 Women's

-Hill appeared for the United States U-20 women's national soccer team in the 2014 FIFA U-20 Women's World Cup as a substitute against Brazil in group play.

-Hill appeared for the U-20 USWNT in five CONCACAF Women's U-20 Championship matches in 2014, starting in four matches, scoring one goal, and leading the team with five assists as an attacking midfielder.
+Hill appeared for the United States U-20 national team in five 2014 CONCACAF Women's U-20 Championship matches in 2014, starting in four matches, scoring one goal, and leading the team with five assists as an attacking midfielder.
+Hill appeared for the U-20s at the 2014 FIFA U-20 Women's World Cup as a substitute against Brazil in group play.

-United States U-23 Women's

 US Soccer called Hill up to the U-23 national team in 2016 U-23 Women's Nordic Tournament in June 2016 against England, Norway, and Sweden, a tournament that the United States won.